Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Discretization

 \subsection{Notation}

 Following standard \fem notation we consider a general order \fem formulation for the function space of trial and test functions:

-where $\Po^k(\grid)$ denotes a polynomial space of order at most $k$ on the grid $\grid$.
+where $\Po^k(\elem)$ denotes a polynomial space of order at most $k$ on the element $\elem$.
 Furthermore, to ensure that we can describe a physical representation, also introduce a continuous Galerkin \fem space denoted as

 Before proceeding, we introduce operators $\aver{\cdot}_H, \aver{\cdot}$ and $\vjump{\cdot}$ for $\isec \in \Gamma_i$ as

 for some $\varphi$, where $\aver{\cdot}$ and $\aver{\cdot}_H$ denote the arithmetic and harmonic averages, respectively, and for simplicity the notation $\varphi^\pm := \varphi_{|K_e^\pm}$ will be used.
 Moreover, we introduce the subscript $\varphi_\oplus := \max{\{0,\varphi\}}$ and $\varphi_\ominus := \min{\{0, \varphi\}}$ to denote the positive and negative restriction of a function, respectively.
 This notation will in particular be utilized for upwinding.